 Debbie joined her husband, Craig, in serving a diplomatic post to the Czech Republic from 2001-2003 and to France from 2005-2009.
 In both countries, Debbie forged close relationships and raised funds for various non-profit organizations.

-Debbie currently serves on the Gilder Lehrman Institute of American History and the Norton Museum in Palm Beach, FL.
+Debbie currently serves on the Boards of the Gilder Lehrman Institute of American History, the French and American Regional Museum (FRAME), and the Norton Museum in Palm Beach, FL.

 Debbie volunteers at St. Ann’s because it has been such a central part of her life.
 Her grandfather and grandmother were generous benefactors and both her children were married at St. Ann’s.
 All six of Debbie’s grandchildren were baptized at St. Ann’s, and each of her parents had their memorial services at the church.